Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Numerical Experiments

-To obtain $x_2$, we only keep $M_1$ in memory (which is about $3.5$ times smaller than $A_1$).
-As clearly seen in Figure \ref{fig:wavelet_compression_x1_and_x2}, after $300$ iterations, the solutions $x_1$ and $x_2$ look very similar, although the error between $x_1$ and $x_2$ is about $10 \%$ at all depths and about $5 \%$ at the depth which is shown.
-Note that the percent error in the $\ell_2$ norm between the solution which we report may not be a good measure of how similar the two solutions are since many differences are in small details below the scale which can be successfully resolved.
-Also in Figure \ref{fig:wavelet_compression_x1_and_x2} you can see the plots of solution norm and $\chi^2$ value versus iteration for the two solutions.
-The curves for both are very close to each other.
-The norm of the solution is just the $\ell_2$ norm of the iterate $x^n$ at iteration $n$.
+Also in Figure \ref{fig:full_and_approx_solutions_for_A1} we show the plots of solution norm and $\chi^2$ value versus iteration for the different solutions.
+The norm of the solution is the $\ell_2$ norm of the iterate $x^n$ at iteration $n$.
 The $\chi^2$ value is calculated using the formula:

-where $r^n = A x^n - b$ and $P = m - m_0$ (number of rows minus number of outliers).
-For each datum, we define standard errors (estimated a priori), then scale the system to be univariant (i.e. all standard errors are equal to 1).
+where $r^n = A_1 x^n - b$ and $P = m - m_0$ (number of rows minus number of outliers).
+For each datum, we estimate standard errors in the data before inversion, then scale the system to be univariant (i.e. all standard errors are equal to 1).
 We define outliers as entries of the vector $r^n$ that are not within three standard errors.
 In the inversions we present, the outliers are identified after $5$ and $25$ iterations, corresponding to dips in the $\chi^2$ that may be seen in the plots.
 Since our systems are univariant, we would like for the $\chi^2$ of the converged solution to be close to one.
-However, this is not possible for this data set without including extra correction terms in the data.
-From the figures below we can make the following general observations about the wavelet approximation approach: \begin{itemize} \item This approach allows us to use a matrix about $3.5$ times smaller (in this case).
-Greater compression ratios are possible with more advanced transforms tailored to data and coordinate system and/or quality tradeoffs. \item In matrix vector operations, the error in the approximation to operation $A^T A x$ is greater than for the approximations to operations $A x$ and $A^T y$. \item The approximate solution obtained with a matrix is very close to the original. \item The norm and $\chi^2$ values of the solution to the regularization problem are accurately computed when using the wavelet compressed matrix. \end{itemize}
+However, this is not possible for this data set without including extra correction terms for spatial uncertainty in the earthquake coordinates and instrument error in the data.
+Hence the $\chi^2$ values are quite a bit higher.
+In the figure, we can see that the curves for the full and wavelet thresholded case are very close to each other; the first SVD solution has a lower norm and the second a slightly higher solution norm at the chosen value of $\lambda$.